StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - Lively, same story as Jon and Total.
 - Cangar & Kvitekvist, same story (This is getting old).
 - Everyone at Scenic Route for the idea to include user comments.
 (I will include them once the list has actually been played by people)
+- Apoapse for founding Scenic Route Games and being the lead of Librum.
 - Bethesda for the engine and Fallout 3.
 - Obsidian for Fallout: New Vegas.
 - RoyBatty for being the best New Vegas moddder to ever live.
 - Axonis for Vanilla UI Plus.
 - Jazzisparis for JIP NVSE.
+- Halgari for Wabbajack, without him, this list and countless others wouldn't be possible.
 - YOU for reading this.
 - And so many others that I just couldn't list even if I tried.
 Don't forget to endorse these mod authors; they deserve it.